Saturday, 6 July 2019

 INSCRIPTIONS:

-A 11th to 12th Century inscription records a gift of 3 gadyu… for maintaining a perpetual lamp to god Tirumanikkalvar from the month of Adi of the cyclic year Vilambi by Kerajara(..)n of Karumanur in Vellappa-nad.
+An 11th to 12th Century inscription records a gift of 3 gadyu… for maintaining a perpetual lamp to god Tirumanikkalvar from the month of Adi of the cyclic year Vilambi by Kerajara(..)n of Karumanur in Vellappa-nad.
 The gamundas were to protect the gift.

-A 13th Century inscription records the sthanapati of Alur and some gavundas figuring as signatories Sripadalvan figures as the writer ( engraver ?) of the record.
+A 13th Century inscription records the sthanapati of Alur and some gavundas figuring as signatories Sripadalvan figures as the writer (engraver ?) of the record.

-A 4th Feb 1277 CE inscription registers the grant of wet and dry lands and garden, free of Taxes, for the services of god Arkeshwara, in Alur described as Southern Ayyavole, by the tellas(?) and others.
+A 4th Feb 1277 CE inscription registers the grant of wet and dry lands and gardens, free of Taxes, for the services of god Arkeshwara, in Alur described as Southern Ayyavole, by the tellas(?) and others.
 The record belongs to the reign of Vira Narasimha-III.

 HOW TO REACH:

-This place ( Hale ) Alur and the temple is between Honganoor and Terakanambi.
+This place (Hale) Alur and the temple is between Honganoor and Terakanambi.

 About 2 km from Honganoor.